onyxdagoat1/aonsoku-fork/README.md

 - **Tag Writer**: http://localhost:3001 (Yellow)
 - **Upload Service**: http://localhost:3002 (Green)

-*Note: Auth service is planned but not yet implemented.*

 Stop everything with `Ctrl+C`.

 ### File Structure - Only ONE .env